Alemão (footballer, born November 2002)

-João Victor Tornich (born 6 November 2002), better known by his nickname Alemão, is a Brazilian professional footballer who plays as a centre-back for Austrian Bundesliga club LASK on loan from Portimonense of Liga Portugal 2.
+João Victor Tornich (born 6 November 2002), better known by his nickname Alemão, is a Brazilian professional footballer who plays as a centre-back for Austrian Bundesliga club LASK.

-Club career
+Career

 Alemão began his career at Francana in his hometown.
 As part of a partnership with Corinthians of São Paulo, he joined them in 2020.
 In January 2023, he moved to Portugal to join first division club Portimonense.
 Corinthians retained 40% of the economic rights to the player, where Francana also retained an undisclosed amount.
 He made his Primeira Liga debut in April 2023 against Gil Vicente.
 He played five games in the top division until the end of the 2022–23 season.
 In the 2023/24 season, he made 27 appearances in the Primeira Liga, from which Portimonense were relegated at the end of the season.
 In the 2024–25 season, he made 23 appearances in the Liga Portugal 2.

-In August 2025, Alemão was loaned to the Austrian Bundesliga club LASK.
+In August 2025, Alemão was loaned to Austrian Bundesliga club LASK.